chr15m/roguelike-browser-boilerplate/README.md

 Once you've done that you're going to want to open `index.html`, `main.js`, and `style.css` in your text editor so you can change the code.

-If you don't have a text editor you can use the one at [slingcode.net](https://slingcode.net/), just upload the zip file there and you can start editing.
+If you don't have a text editor you can use the one at [slingcode.net](https://slingcode.net/), just upload `roguelike-browser-boilerplate.zip` in the app there and you can start editing.

 ## The Boilerplate